DavevanIersel/WinDash/README.md

 - `npm run dist`: Build the application for distribution.

 ### Adding Custom Widgets
-1. Create a new folder in `src/widgets` for your widget.
-2. Add the following files to your folder:
-   - **HTML**: The widget's structure.
-   - **CSS**: Styles for the widget.
-   - **JavaScript**: Logic and interactivity.
-3. Ensure your widget is included during the build process (handled automatically).
+Widgets can be created through the application UI and will be saved in `%AppData%/WinDash/widgets`.
+The repository contains multiple widgets you could use if you wish.

 ### Development Tips
 - Use `npm run watch` to recompile changes instantly.
 - Test widgets by adding them to the appropriate dashboard during runtime.

----

-## License
-This project is licensed under the ISC License.
-See the `LICENSE` file for details.

----

 Happy dashboarding with **WinDash**!

-Special thanks to [ChatGPT](https://chatgpt.com/) for generating this readme
+Special thanks to [ChatGPT](https://chatgpt.com/) for generating this readme :)
 ```